FreetimeFM/Simple-Stopwatch/README.md

 Want to use this code?
 [Read the license](LICENSE "MIT License").

+---

+## Features
+So, what can this stopwatch do?
+- To start, it can count the time elapsed to *(what I believe)* is pretty good accuracy.
+- The webpage has a responsive layout to adapt to smaller screens.
+- It can record lap times and display them in a legible format.
+- An accurate timer that doesn't drift.
+- The time difference of the recorded lap time and a previously recorded lap time will be displayed.

+Basically, the normal functionaity of a typical stopwatch.

+The first unit of the stopwatch display is the Hour, then the minute unit, then the second unit followed lastly by the deci-second unit.

+The list of lap times will display an index followed by the recorded time and then the difference between the previous time.

+---

 ## Instructions
 To start the stopwatch click the *'Start'* button.
 While it is running, click the *'Lap'* button to record a specific time.
 The lap time will be displayed in the list below the stopwatch display.
 To stop, click the *'Stop'* button.
 The *'Start'* button will resume the counting while the *'Reset'* button will reset the display as well as the lap times displayed.